 - 3. Staff are aware that in the event of a medical emergency, a first aid member of staff should be called and the guidelines for the condition followed. - 4.
 First aid-trained staff are always available.
-Details of first aid trained staff are available from reception. - 5.
+Details of first aid trained staff are available from reception and are listed in the First Aid policy. - 5.
 Training is refreshed for first aiders every three years. - 6.
 Action for staff to take in an emergency for asthma, epilepsy, anaphylaxis and diabetes is included in the Staff Health and Safety manual that is issued to all staff annually. - 7.
 If a student needs to be taken to hospital a member of staff will accompany them if parents are unavailable or school will ask the parent to meet the ambulance at the A&E department.